CAMERA-MRI/IMAGINE/ERNIE/Build your own Design/Magnet/Instructions/readme.md

 <p style="text-align: justify;">
 This section includes the animation, ERNIE scanner optimisation information, steps on how to assemble the magnet, and steps on how to design ERNIE rings using Autodesk inventor.
+It also includes the magnet and robot assembly checklists.
  </p>

  <p align="center"> Magnet checklist  </p>